UNESCO World Heritage Hallstatt-Dachstein/Salzkammergut

 The 4 World Heritage villages:

-Bad Goisern at Lake Hallstatt
+Bad Goisern on Lake Hallstatt

 In winter, the long-drawn Goiserer Valley wraps itself in a white blanket of snow and turns into a winter sports resort away from the hustle and bustle of the Alps.
 The birthplace of Hubert von Goisern gently hugs Lake Hallstatt in the north and the…